Determine your borrowing power and get your finances under control by checking your credit score.

 - Type and size of credit.
 Different types of credit will carry different types of risk, as will larger loan sizes and credit limits.
 However, secured loans such as mortgages, while larger, will be calculated differently.

 - The age of your credit report.
 If you've only had a credit report for a short while it will be treated differently to a credit report that has been active for a number of years.
-A new credit file may be riskier than an older credit file.
+A new credit file with little evidence of positive behaviour may be riskier than an older credit file.

 - Credit enquiries.
 Every time you apply for a loan, credit card or even interest-free finance it will be listed on your credit file.
 If you have multiple loan applications in a short space of time it could hurt your credit score.
 Your pattern of credit enquiries over time is also looked at.
 For instance, if you have a new credit report with multiple credit enquiries it will be treated differently to a credit report with the same number of credit enquiries spread over time.

 - Personal details.
 Details of your employment history, age and length of employment, or even how long you have been at your current home address, could affect the level of credit risk assigned to you.

 - Negative credit listings.
 Equifax looks at the number of serious infringements on your credit report to better understand your financial reliability and hence your credit score.
 The number of defaults, clearouts or outstanding debts on your credit history directly impacts how high your credit score will be.

 - Court writs or default judgments.
 The number of court judgments, personal insolvencies, writs and bankruptcies or other public documents on your credit file will determine how high your score will be.